trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 title: "Activity API"
 ---

-The Activity API defines interfaces to steps, tasks, circuits and activities.
+The Activity API defines interfaces for tasks and activities.

+An _activity_ is a collection of connected _tasks_ with one _start event_ and one or many _end events_.

 ## Operation vs. Activity